UQ-RCC/pitschi-docs/faq-datamover.md

 ## 8. What are the filter criteria for the project selection list when I start a new experiment ?

-The datamover has configuration settings for the list of managed collections, and for the RDM cache to use to sync data.
+The datamover has a configuration setting for the RDM cache to use to sync data.
 The Pitschi server has an assigned collection and a list of RDM caches for each project.
-When you start an experiment you get a list of the projects that include you as a participant, and have a collection in the datamover list of managed collections or have the datamover RDM cache in the project's list of caches.
+When you start an experiment you get a list of the projects that include you as a participant, and have the datamover RDM cache in the project's list of caches.